Menu

 Young adult looking through closet.

-Admitting that you have an overspending issue and wanting to fix it is the first step to overcoming the problem.
-There are many concrete measures you can take to improve your financial habits.
+Admitting that you have an overspending issue and wanting to stop spending money unnecessarily is the first step to overcoming the problem.
+There are many concrete measures you can take to improve your financial habits and prioritize your goals.
 These steps can help you make wiser financial decisions.

 Overspending may often be caused by emotional triggers, such as stress, sadness, or negative emotions.
 A study conducted by Donald Black showed that people compulsively overspend as a response to negative emotions.
 Individuals were found to spend money to feel better about the negative triggers.
 Ultimately, understanding your spending triggers can help you control them.